 Is Windows Sonic as good as Dolby Atmos for Headphones?

 Windows Sonic provides excellent spatial audio for most users and is completely free.
-Dolby Atmos offers more advanced processing and better support for specially mixed content, but requires a purchase after the trial period.
+Dolby Atmos offers more advanced processing, height channel support, and better results with content specifically mixed for Atmos, but requires a purchase after the trial period.
 Both deliver significant improvements over standard stereo audio.

 Can I use spatial sound with speakers instead of headphones?